-For those of you who don’t know, Flash fiction or the short-short story as it is also known, is a type of fiction writing that relies on brevity and can be read – or written I suppose – in a flash.
+For those who don’t know, Flash fiction or the short-short story as it is also known, is a type of fiction writing that relies on brevity and can be read – or written I suppose – in a flash.

 Surprisingly, at least to me, this type of storytelling is not a new thing (I don’t live under a rock, I promise!).
-In fact, it has just about always been around; remember Aesop and his Fables such as The Boy who Cried Wolf? who’d have thunk it?
+In fact, it has just about always been around; remember Aesop and his Fables such as The Boy who Cried, Wolf?
+Who’d have thunk it?

 Since I stumbled upon this wonderful variant of my favourite art form – the short story – I have been reading lots of flash fiction in an attempt to learn how to become better at writing it myself.
 After all, as a lot of writers will tell you, other than actually writing, the best way to learn how to write is to read, read, read!

 You may be thinking that it should be easy to write a story such a short story, but it’s actually quite tricky.
 There are certain elements required in order write good flash fiction, such as keeping everything within the confines of 750 words or thereabouts (though I have seen some go up as much as 1500).

 I find this very difficult.
 My natural instinct is to explain or to describe everything in great detail which, if it goes unchecked (and it often does )can create hours of extra editing that would have been unnecessary otherwise.

 I always want people to see in their heads what I see in mine when I’m picturing the scene.
 However, there should be no superfluous words or phrases – every word must count because you need the space.
 You see my problem?
 It’s hard sometimes to be concise.

 Another good tip I received recently about writing flash fiction is to maybe keep to using one character, possibly two and to use a single setting.
 Too many characters and scene changes mean too many words.